 It is in the mirror of the cross, and only in the mirror of the cross, that we see our true value.
 When you gaze upon the cross in all its horror and tragedy, remind yourself that this is how precious you are in God’s eyes.
 That he would offer up that which He loved the most, His only begotten Son, to die in the most ghastly of ways.
 For you.

-“What profit is there for one to gain the whole world yet lose or forfeit himself?,” asks Jesus in the closing words of today’s Gospel (Luke 9:25).
-What a great question to ponder on the heels of Ash Wednesday, the day wherein we reflect on our mortality; where we came from.
+“What profit is there for one to gain the whole world yet lose or forfeit himself?“ Jesus poses this question in the closing words of today’s Gospel (Luke 9:25).
+What a great question to ponder on the heels of Ash Wednesday, the day wherein we reflect upon our own mortality; where we came from.
 Where we’re ultimately going https://discover.hubpages.com/religion-philosophy/Ash-Wednesday-and-the-Anecdote-for-Excess.

 Profit is of course the name of the game in Corporate America and elsewhere.
 The depths to which so many are willing to delve in order to secure them are brazen, unbelievable even.
 With white collar crime on the rise mike never before, I’m reminded of the words of the French novelist and playwright Honore de Balzac, who once noted “The more illegal a profit, the more tenaciously a man clings to it.”